Subspecialty Training in Psychiatry

 PROGRAM DIRECTOR’S MESSAGE

-Welcome to the UBC Child and Adolescent Psychiatry (CAP) Subspecialty Residency Training Program page.
-We are excited to tell you more about our CAP Program.
-We are a distributed site program with training locations in Vancouver, Surrey, Victoria, and Prince George.
-Residents may choose their training sites and often residents will choose to train at two sites during their two years.
+The UBC Child and Adolescent Psychiatry Program is a distributed site program with primary training locations in Vancouver, Surrey, Victoria, and Prince George.
+Residents may choose their primary training sites after matching to UBC CAP and often elect to rotate at other sites flexibly during their two years.
 Each training site has unique strengths with dedicated and enthusiastic supervisors who provide a wide variety of training opportunities.
-Our program administration is based in Vancouver at BC Children’s Hospital.

 We pride ourselves on being a flexible program that responds to each resident’s career goals and individual needs while ensuring that every resident has a well-rounded and rich training.
 At UBC, we believe you have spent enough time in general training on meeting requirements; now is the time to sculpt your education in the way most relevant to you.